 In Q311, the Company began a program of reverse circulation drilling on the Fond Du Lac project, concentrating on geochemical targets outside of the current mineral deposit.
-This program will continue until late March 2012.
-Currently, 34 drill holes have been completed.
+This program continued until late March 2011.
 At the same time a localized airborne EM survey was carried out over the Fond Du Lac west area.
 A short program of diamond drilling was carried out on the Fond Du Lac west zone to test a 2 kilometres long conductor zone, which had previously been drilled in the 1950's.
 Limited uranium mineralization was discovered and the drill returned for a short drill program to test the north-south structure indicated by the first mineralized reverse circulation drill holes.
-The anticipated winter drill program at Fond Du Lac west ecirculation drill to the nearby Grease River project.
+The anticipated winter drill program at Fond Du Lac was delayed following the relocation of the diamond drill to the nearby Grease River project.
 Results from this Fond Du Lac reverse circulation drilling were released after compilation in Q212.